karolhrdina/zm-alert/README.md

 ### other variables

-* NAME -- name of currently evaluated asset
+* NAME -- friendly name of currently evaluated asset
+* INAME -- internal name of the asset (id)

 ## nagios metrics/alerts